Untamed World

-Untamed World was a 1968–1976 TV wildlife series narrated by Phil Carey and Alan Small.
-It is probably remembered by many for its distinctive and interesting theme music.
-It is sometimes confused with another wildlife show from the era, Wild Kingdom.
+Untamed World is a television wildlife documentary series narrated by Phil Carey and Alan Small, originally broadcast from 1968 to 1976.
+It is remembered by many for its distinctive and interesting theme music.
+Untamed World is sometimes confused with another wildlife show from the same era, Wild Kingdom.

 Background

 The show was originally broadcast on CTV and was changed to Untamed Frontier for a short time due to legal issues.

 Phil Carey was the narrator for the show from 1968 to 1975.
 Alan Small had been involved with the show from the beginning.
 He was also a narrator for the show and was previously with CFRB.
 It was produced by Lawrence E. Neiman and Bud Weiser.
 Episodes covered different locations around the world, including focusing on flora and fauna.

 Phil Carey died on 7 February 2009, aged 83.

 Music

 The theme music for the show was provided by Mort Garson.